Anxiety Treatment

 Coping With Anxiety and Addiction

-Be ready to offer help on top of emotional support.
-You should be prepared to provide practical help for your loved one which may include going with them to a 12-Step meeting, transporting them to or from a therapist’s office, or making arrangements to begin their detox process.
+- Be ready to offer help in addition to emotional support.
+You should be prepared to provide practical help for your loved one, such as accompanying them to a 12-step meeting, transporting them to or from a therapist’s office, or making arrangements to begin their detox process.

 Anxiety Treatments